What is Child Abuse?

 Find out more about Sexual Abuse from Childline here

-Sexual abuse means that someone is forced, pressurised or tricked into taking part in any kind of sexual activity with someone else.
+Sexual abuse means being forced, pressurised or tricked into taking part in any kind of sexual activity with someone else.
 This can happen in normal life and online.

 Bullying +